Growing Parsnips at the Allotment

 • Wait for a couple of light frosts before harvesting

-• Leave until no later than following February
+• Leave until no later than the following February